Stage 1: Self-Discovery | Core Identity

 Narrative identity: the story you tell about yourself

-Dan McAdams, a psychologist at Northwestern University, has spent decades researching what he calls narrative identity: the internalised, evolving story a person constructs to make sense of their life.
-His research shows that identity is not just a list of traits or values.
-It is a story, and the way you tell that story affects your well-being, your resilience, and your capacity for growth.
+Dan McAdams has spent decades researching narrative identity: the internalised, evolving story a person constructs to make sense of their life.
+His research shows that identity isn't just a list of traits or values, but a story.
+The way we tell that story affects our well-being, resilience, and our capacity for growth.

-The important part: you are not stuck with the story you have been telling.
+The important part is that you shouldn't feel stuck with the story you've been telling yourself.
 Narrative identity is editable.
-Therapy, journaling, life transitions, and exercises like this one all give you the chance to look at your story and ask: is this the most accurate version?
-Is this the most useful version?
+Therapy, journaling, life transitions, and exercises like this one all give you the chance to look at your story and ask whether you have the most accurate and useful version.
 And if not, what would a truer telling look like?

 Self-concept clarity

-Jennifer Campbell's research on self-concept clarity (published in the Journal of Personality and Social Psychology, 1990) showed that people who have a clear, coherent sense of who they are report higher self-esteem, lower neuroticism, less rumination, and better psychological adjustment.
-The key finding: clarity matters more than content.
-You do not have to like everything about yourself; you just have to see it clearly.
+Jennifer Campbell's research on self-concept clarity showed that people who have a clear, coherent sense of who they are report higher self-esteem, lower neuroticism, less rumination, and better psychological adjustment.
+Clarity matters more than content here.
+You don't have to like everything about yourself, but you have to see it clearly.

 People with low self-concept clarity tend to be more influenced by external feedback, more susceptible to social pressure, and more likely to make decisions that conflict with their actual preferences.
-Clarity creates a kind of internal anchor: when you know who you are, you are less easily pulled off course.
+Clarity creates a kind of internal anchor - when you know who you are, you are less likely to be pulled off course.

 Self-determination theory: autonomy, competence, and relatedness